brandmaker/devportal-website/src/content/guides/fusion_ux_logic.md

 #### Installation and Integration
-After registering the bundled App like shown under [Component Administration](#component_administration), the detail page should look like this:
+After registering the bundled App like shown under [Component Administration](#(1)-component-administration), the detail page should look like this:

 ![](/assets/guides/fusion-ux-logic/hello_world_detail_page.png)